The Best Fireworks in Marin

 You can donate money year-round to help pay for the cost of the Fireworks — the City takes the risk of fronting the money but each year we have to raise enough in donations so that the money is repaid and we can have fireworks again the next year.
-Since we’re the biggest fireworks show in Marin we get donations as well as visitors from all over, but this year the bill comes to $26,000 and every donation helps.
+Since we’re the biggest fireworks show in Marin the bill comes to $30,000 and every donation helps.
 You’ll also see donation jars in local stores.

-If you would like to donate and become a sponsor, send a check payable to “Sausalito Firworks Donations” to:
+If you would like to donate and become a sponsor, please call 415-289-4152, or send a check payable to “City of Sausalito” to:

 420 Litho Street